IsshikiHugh/ExpOven/README.md

 You execute your experiments or commands on the server.
 When the command is completed or encounters an issue, you will receive a notification in your messaging apps (such as DingTalk, email, Slack, etc.).
 Additionally, you can use this tool to track the progress of the experiments.

+**🆕 New Feature**: ExpOven now includes a **tqdm-like progress interface** that displays progress bars in terminal AND sends real-time progress notifications to your messaging apps!

 ## Installation

 ### Step 1.
 Install Package